 General Counsel assignments for Behavioral Health Companies with a focus on SUD, MI, SPMI, Crisis and Psychiatric Urgent Care, DD and social services.

-- American Health Lawyers Association, Behavioral Health Task Force Co-Chair of Provider Subcommittee
+- American Health Law Association, Behavioral Health Task Force, Vice Chair of Educational Programming

 - Common Ground Board of Trustees, 2015-present